mvallim/kubernetes-under-the-hood/documentation/starting-setup.md

 To initialize and configure our instances using cloud-init, we'll use the configuration files versioned at the data directory from our repository.

-Note: pay attention that, for each step, we pass the specific configuration files of the component being configured (gate, hapx, glus etc.)
+Note: pay attention that, for each step, we pass the specific configuration files of the component being configured (gate, hapx, storage etc.)

 * **Create Gateway**